9 Wineries to Visit in Kelowna and Lake Country Areas of BC

 Cedar Creek Estate Winery

 In Fall 2018 the new wine tasting room and year-round restaurant will be ready.
-In the meantime you can still enjoy the beautiful property and continue with wine tastings in the current building.
+In the meantime, you can still enjoy the beautiful property and continue with wine tastings in the current building.
 We experienced a private room wine tasting of five different wines from white, to red, to rosé, paired with a charcuterie board.

 When you visit Spearhead Winery you will notice two spellings of their name.
-If you have a bottle with the spelling “Spierhead”, keep it, it may become a collectible!
+If you have a bottle with the spelling “Spierhead”, keep it, it may become a collectable!
 Ask them for the details of their name change, while enjoying a tasting of a variety of their wines.
 My favourite from this tasting was the 2017 White Pinot Noir.
 “It begins with aromas of apples and white peaches, which are echoed on the palate.”